ivanshyu/btc-idx-service/README.md

 - This ensures invalid coinbase transactions are not processed

 This process ensures that the system maintains accurate state even when the blockchain undergoes reorganization.

-### Aggregator Side
-When the aggregator detects that the latest block differs from the previously processed block:
-1. The aggregator will process the forked blocks from the common ancestor block to the latest block.

 ## Graceful Shutdown
 Once the indexer is running, you can press `Ctrl+C` or through the CLI `terminate` command to terminate the indexer gracefully, and then the aggregator will be notified and drain all the events in the channel.